Past projects and achievements

 UK and the development the UK Cervical Cancer Checklist

-Results of recent consumer surveys undertaken by our partner organisation ACCF, showed that 60% of women find Pap Tests embarrassing and awkward and over 37% have actually put off going for a Pap Test because they were uncomfortable, fearful or painful.
+Results of recent consumer surveys undertaken by our partner organisation Australian Cervical Cancer Foundation (ACCF), showed that 60% of women find Cervical Screening Tests embarrassing and awkward and over 37% have actually put off going for their cervical screening because they were uncomfortable, fearful or painful.
 We can’t allow women to die from embarrassment.
-So, UK Cervical Cancer has developed a new woman-focused “comfort checklist” for cervical screening to make the experience more comfortable and to let women know that they can put themselves in control of the process.
+So, UK Cervical Cancer has developed a new woman-focused Comfort Checklist for cervical screening to make the experience more comfortable and to let women know that they can put themselves in control of the process.

 Nepal and working with Partners

-UK Cervical Cancer has begun partnering and supporting Cervical Cancer screening and treatment work in this Himalayan country of 30 million people with NACCF and ACCF who have screened over 5,000 Nepalese women in the past year.
-Most women in Nepal have never had cervical screening even once and many have never been seen by a doctor ever.
-We find that rates of cervical abnormalities at 20 times the rate they are found in the UK.
-Many lives can be saved for such a small amount of money, as little as the cost of a coffee and a bun in London.
-We support ACCF and NACCF in running community education and awareness programs in Nepal so that women are educated about the causes of Cervical Cancer and Breast Cancer and how they can be prevented.
+UK Cervical Cancer has begun partnering and supporting cervical cancer screening and treatment work in Nepal alongside the Nepal Australian Cervical Cancer Foundation (NACCF) and Australian Cervical Cancer Foundation (ACCF) who have screened over 5,000 Nepalese women in the past year.
+Most women in Nepal have never had cervical screening even once and many have never been seen by a doctor ever, and the rates of cervical abnormalities are 20 times more than here in the UK.
+Many lives can be saved for such a small amount of money; as little as the cost of a coffee and a bun in London.

 Sharing in Successes in The Himalayan Kingdom of Bhutan

-Magical Bhutan is also in the Himalayas and it uses their Gross National Happiness Index to measure success.
-Nothing makes Bhutan happier than having healthy girls and healthy women.
-Cervical Cancer is one of the biggest cancer killers of women in Bhutan and last year over 90% of eligible school girls receive HPV vaccination which will reduce their risk of cervical cancer by up to 90% UK Cervical Cancer is negotiating a partnership to work with ACCF of ACCF under
+The Himalayan Kingdom of Bhutan uses a Gross National Happiness Index to measure success, and nothing makes Bhutan happier than having healthy girls and healthy women.
+Cervical cancer is one of the biggest cancer killers of women in Bhutan.
+Last year over 90% of eligible school girls received the HPV vaccination which will reduce their risk of dying from cervical cancer by up to 80%.

 Future Working and Partnership in The Solomon Islands